-The financial statements are general purpose financial statements and have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements of the Australian Accounting Standards Board and the requirements of the Australian Charities and Not-for-profits Commission Act 2012.
+The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Simplified Disclosures made by the Australian Accounting Standards Board and the requirements of the Australian Charities and Not-for-profits Commission Act 2012.
 The Group is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.